yanatan16/nanoajax/README.md

 bower install --save nanoajax
 ```

-Can be used via browserify:
+Can be used via browserify or webpack:

 ```javascript
 var nanoajax = require('nanoajax')